 Yes, we finally reached the top!
 And we were just in time for the sunrise.

 Just a reminder.
 It was a chilly morning walk.
-That is why, don’t forget to wear thick jacket and other stuffs to warm you.
+That is why don’t forget to wear a thick jacket and other stuff to warm you.

-As we gazed on the distance, we could see the bright-orange rays of the sun slowly peering over the mountains.
+As we gazed on the distance, we could see the bright orange rays of the sun slowly peeking over the mountains.
 After a few minutes, the sun rose and revealed its full display.
 Its glaring rays slowly uncovered breathtaking sceneries of towering mountain ranges and vast terrace of vegetable gardens.